Kamalparanth/E-learning-Management-System/README.md

 # E-learning-Management-System

 In this project, we have implemented Login, signup, change password, course creation, course deletion, course updation, and course mapping features.
-The users in this project will be admin, student and faculty.
-These users have separate login, signup and dashboard portal through which they can access the contents.
+The users are admin, student and faculty.
+They have separate login, signup and dashboard portal through which they can access the website.

 # Use Case Diagram
 ![image](https://user-images.githubusercontent.com/76084431/187976003-5b4f2dfb-79f9-4b21-b54a-0295445185b4.png)